elahn/rfcs/text/0000-delegation-of-implementation.md

     }
 }
 ```
 We can see a recurring pattern where the implementation of a method only consists in applying the same method to a subfield or more generally to an expression containing `self`.
 Those are examples of the well known [composition pattern][object_composition].
-It has a lot of advantages but unfortunately it also implies writing explicit boilerplate code again and again.
-In a classical oop language we could also have opted for inheritance for similar cases.
+It has a lot of advantages, but unfortunately requires writing boilerplate code again and again.
+In a classical OOP language we could also have opted for inheritance for similar cases.
 Inheritance comes with its own bunch of problems and limitations but at least it allows a straightforward form of code reuse: any subclass implicitly imports the public methods of its superclass(es).

+One of the issues frequently mentioned when newcomers are learning Rust, is "I can do this easily in OOP, but is it even possible in Rust?
+And how the heck do I do it?"
+The lack of documentation/guides on this is a known issue and is being worked on, but it's not *just* a documentation issue.

+OOP is used to solve real problems and if we want people to choose Rust in any of the domains they proliferate in, we need good solutions for those problems.
+As @withoutboats said:

+> One aspect of inheritance-based polymorphism systems is that it is very easy to re-use code that has already been written as you are extending a system.
+The specific mechanism of re-use is connected to the more detrimental aspects of inheritance - the way it can result in ill-considered coupling and overly gregarious sharing of details which should be abstracted away.
+>
+> To avoid the pitfalls that many inheritance-based languages have fallen into, Rust has avoided that form of polymorphism entirely, preferring instead a combination of behaviorally constrained parametric polymorphism (traits and generics) and straightforward type composition.
+>
+> Avoiding inheritance has resulted in two major costs for users of Rust:
+>
+> - There are patterns enabled by inheritance which have no clean equivalent in Rust.
+> - The forms of abstraction Rust suggests can result in more boilerplate and less convenient code re-use than inheritance.
+>
+> We've focused a lot of attention on resolving the first problem, which is what has driven the efforts around specialization and the like.
+But there hasn't been nearly as much attention at resolving the second problem.
+This RFC is aimed squarely at that problem, so thanks @contactomorph for considering that question.

+Efficient code reuse is about making us more productive, not just in terms of typing less, which is nice, but being able to clearly express *intent* in our code, making it easier to read, understand, refactor and prototype quickly.
+It also enables DRY and is in-line with the [2017 Roadmap](https://github.com/rust-lang/rust-roadmap):

+> In short, productivity should be a core value of Rust.
+By the end of 2017, let's try to earn the slogan:
+>
+> - Rust: fast, reliable, productive—pick three.

 Rust has no inheritance (yet) and as a result composition is an even more interesting pattern for factoring code than in other languages.
 In fact it is already used in many places.
 Some (approximate) figures: